z4kn4fein/trybot/README.md

     // Create a new bot policy
     var policy = new BotPolicy();

-    // Configure the policy to retry failed operations policy.Configure(policyConfig => policyConfig
+    // Configure the policy to use fallback policy.Configure(policyConfig => policyConfig
         .Fallback(fallbackConfig => fallbackConfig
             // Set a delegate which will be used to determine whether the given fallback